phluid61/internet-drafts/file-scheme/draft.md

     2. Append the transformed segment to the URI.

+This algorithm is intentionally general, and may not cover some system-specific edge cases.
+See {{system-specific}} for brief discussions on system-specific considerations for some systems.

 __Differences from RFC 1738__

 In {{RFC1738}} a file URL always started with the token "file://",